A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 The AKC does not officially recognize Lab Golden Mixes.
 However, both its parents are official members of both the American Kennel Club.

 How long can you leave golden retriever labs alone?

 It’s advised not to leave Golden Retriever Labs alone for more than 4 hours a day as they can become destructive and develop separation anxiety.
-If you do plan to leave them alone for longer, make sure they have access to food and water and a companion to spend time with.
+If you plan to leave them alone for longer, make sure they have access to food and water and a companion.